I saw the fog grow thick,

 A blind man led me home.

-We are busy working to bring W. H. Davies's "The Fog" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "The Fog" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Fog" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.